pangnasun/ConnectionsLab/Week-4/Readme.md

 *Working the each country*
 ![map2](Project1/images/map2.png)

 Scaling and positioning the country polygon and the corresponding trees visual consumed the most time.
 The process was a combination of meticulous calculations and testings.
 For example, I needed to calculate how to place the tree visuals inside each polygon dynamically, so it would work for all countries.
 Then I needed to try different size of the tree visuals, so they would fit the map and represent the data well.
 Thus, the whole process involved a lot trying things to see what would work best.
-I included a screenshot of my original code to show how many codes were commented out becaus
+I included a screenshot of my original code to show how many codes were commented out because I tried out so many methods.

 *Sample code that was commented*
 ![map](Project1/images/comments.png)